ccqgithub/vfm/README.md

-> It is recommended to use similar but more powerful [vee-validate](https://github.com/logaretm/vee-validate).
+> :hand: It is recommended to use similar but more powerful [vee-validate](https://github.com/logaretm/vee-validate).

 # VFM: Vue Form Management